Santa Susanna, Spain: Live Weather

 Humidity can be an issue in more sheltered areas that do not benefit from the cool coastal breeze.
 It is therefore wise to choose accommodation with air conditioning or fans to ensure the air is always moving.
 But when you want glorious summer sun in an equally fabulous location, summer in Santa Susanna is simply magnificent.

-Autumn in Santa Susanna
+Autumn Weather In Santa Susanna

 Autumn is the ideal time to visit Santa Susanna to enjoy some late summer sun whilst avoiding the peak crowds and high temperatures of the main summer season.

 However, as autumn progresses, there is likely to be a higher chance of rain than in the core part of summer.

 Both October and November usually experience around 80mm of rain during each month and are the months most likely to experience some storms.
 However the many visitors to the area find that this increase in precipitation clears the air during the autumn season and ensures better weather is to follow.